Severe Weather

 • If you must travel during a winter storm, do so during the day and let someone know your route and arrival time.

 • If your car gets stuck in a blizzard or snowstorm, remain calm and stay in your car.
-Allow fresh air in your car by opening the window slightly on the sheltered side - away from the wind.
-You can run the car engine about 10 minutes every half-hour if the exhaust system is working well.
-Beware of exhaust fumes and check the exhaust pipe periodically to make sure it is not blocked with snow.
-Remember: you can't smell potentially fatal carbon monoxide fumes.
+Check the exhaust pipe periodically to make sure it is not blocked with snow.
+Remember, you can’t smell potentially fatal carbon monoxide fumes.

 Ice Storms

-• Ice from freezing rain accumulates on branches, power lines and buildings.
-If you must go outside when a significant amount of ice has accumulated, pay attention to branches or wires that could break due to the weight of the ice and fall on you.
-Ice sheets could also do the same.
+• If you must go outside after an ice storm, pay attention to branches or wires that could fall on you due to the weight of the ice.
+Be aware of ice sheets from roofs as well.

-• To estimate how far away the lightning is, count the seconds between the flash of lightning and the thunderclap.
+• To estimate how far away lightning is during a storm, count the seconds between the flash of lightning and the thunderclap.
 Each second is about 300 metres.
 If you count fewer than 30 seconds look for shelter.
 If you count fewer than 5 seconds take shelter immediately.

 • If you are caught in the open, do not lie flat.
-Crouch down with your feet close together and your head down (the "leap-frog" position).
-By minimizing your contact with the ground, you reduce the risk of being electrocuted by a ground charge.
+Get in the leap-frog position to reduce your contact with the ground and your chance of being electrocuted by a ground charge.

 • Do not ride bicycles, motorcycles, tractors, golf carts or use metal shovels or golf clubs because they may conduct electricity.